For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Vector embeddings enable contextual representation of data

-Use cases of vector embeddings in generative AI
+Use Cases of Vector Embeddings in Generative AI

 There are different applications of vector embeddings in generative AI.
-While their use encompasses several domains, following are some important use cases of embedded vectors:
+While their use encompasses several domains, the following are some important use cases of embedded vectors:

 Image generation